mjordan/islandora_workbench_docs/docs/troubleshooting.md

 > Setup script exited with error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/

 you will need to visit that site, download the "Build Tools" and install them.

+## My Drupal has the "Standalone media URL" option at `/admin/config/media/media-settings` checked, and I'm using Workbench's `standalone_media_url: true` option in my config, but I'm still getting lots of errors.

+Bue sure to clear Drupal's cache every time you change the "Standalone media URL" option.